 CCS is the second most common primary malignant renal neoplasm after Wilms tumour, with an annual incidence of 20 cases in the United States 2,3.
 The mean age of diagnosis is 3 years 2, although it is very rare before the age of 6 months 3,4.
 Males are noticed to be affected more with an M:F = 2:1 1.

 CCS appears as a large solid mass, usually unilateral and unifocal, replacing most of the kidney or centred in the medulla 1.
 The cut surface appears gelatinous due to the abundance of extracellular mucopolysaccharides.
-Haemorrhage and necrosis are frequent finding (70%) 2.
+Haemorrhage and necrosis are frequent findings (70%) 2.

 Histologically, nine subtypes have been described 1.
 Most of these, however, will show some of the classic features of the tumour microscopically, consisting of cords or nests of cells surrounded by delicate branching cellular fibrovascular septa akin to chicken wire.